aimeecraig/CV/README.md

     pause
 }
 until ($input -eq 'q')

+$Mailbox = Read-Host "Please enter the alias of the mailbox"
+$Users = Read-Host "Please enter the username of the user/s (separate with comma)"
 ```

 After using this particular script for a while, I created another script to view the permissions of a given mailbox.
 Then I created another, and another, and eventually decided to combine all of my Exchange scripts into one more user friendly tool.

-# Define variables #
-$Mailbox = Read-Host "Please enter the alias of the mailbox"
-$Users = Read-Host "Please enter the username of the user/s (separate with comma)"

 ## Work Experience